-Expats moving to Adelaide can take comfort in the fact that there are plenty of high-quality public and private schools in the city.
-The compulsory schoolgoing age is 6 to 16, though in practice many children attend school beyond the compulsory years.
+Expats moving to Adelaide can choose between plenty of high-quality public and private schools.
+The compulsory school-going age is 6 to 16, though in practice most children attend school beyond the compulsory years.

 Those who want their child to study at an international school in Adelaide should be aware that their choices will be limited, and it will be important to start the application process as far ahead of time as possible.

 Public schools in Adelaide

-Students attend public schools within their designated school zone, which is determined by residential address.
-It can be difficult to change public schools without physically moving.
+Students attend public schools within their designated school zone or catchment area, which is determined by residential address.

 Private schools and independent schools in Adelaide

 International schools in Adelaide

-As demand for places at these schools is high and waiting lists are long, so expat parents need to make their applications as soon as possible.
-Most international schools in Adelaide have long waiting lists.
-Fees at these schools tend to be high and parents will also need to budget for additional expenses such as uniforms, school trips, extra-curricular activities and textbooks.
+Demand for places at these schools is high and waiting lists are long, so expat parents need to submit their applications as soon as possible.
+Fees at these schools tend to be exorbitant and, again, parents will probably have to budget for additional expenses such as uniforms, school trips and other extra-curriculars.